-MSR was founded on mountaineering and snow safety, and our new MSR Striker™ probes not only continue that legacy but also deliver on our founding promise to build better, more reliable and easier-to-use gear.
-Vastly different from the MSR probes of 40 years ago, the Striker probes’ unique construction and features meet the needs of everyone from mountaineers and professional guides, to backcountry skiers, snowboarders and snowshoers.
+MSR was founded on mountaineering and snow safety, and our MSR Striker™ probes not only continue that legacy but also deliver on our founding promise to build better, more reliable and easier-to-use gear.
+Vastly different from the MSR probes of 40+ years ago, the Striker probes’ unique construction and features meet the needs of everyone from mountaineers and professional guides to backcountry skiers, snowboarders and snowshoers.
 Here’s a brief look at past and present MSR probe innovations.

 Several years later in 1989, the newsletter—which was also dedicated to safety education—took pains to elaborate on the probe’s design and function:

-MSR stopped offering probes for a period of time.
-But this season, we reintroduced probes into the MSR snow tools line, along with snow shovels and snow saws.
-Engineered for everyone from professional mountaineers to snowshoe recreationalists, the collection is meant to help you build your backcountry safety kit with gear that delivers unrivaled efficiency and reliability when you need it most.
+Then, MSR stopped offering probes for a period of time.
+But several years ago we reintroduced probes into the MSR snow tools line, along with snow shovels and snow saws.
+Engineered for everyone from professional mountaineers to snowshoe recreationists, the collection is meant to help you build your backcountry safety kit with gear that delivers unrivaled efficiency and reliability when you need it most.

 MSR Striker™ Probes

-Similar to our approach with the MSR Fluke that we introduced a couple years ago, we wanted to create with our Striker probes a truly innovative design—not just another “me-too” product.
+Similar to our approach with the MSR Fluke, we wanted to create with our Striker probes a truly innovative design—not just another “add-on” product.
 Our design evolved from what we saw as an unsatisfying choice in the current market between probes that were ultralight and those that were ultra stiff; we thought an ideal probe should be both.

 With these needs in mind, we took up the challenge of making a design that was both stiff and lightweight, leading to the very first variable thickness probes.
 Made of strong 7000-series aluminum, the critical lower sections of our two probes feature a larger 13mm diameter and a thicker wall to maximize stiffness, while the traditional-sized 11mm upper sections save weight, as they do not need to be as thick for the probe to do its job effectively.

-Designed for guides, professionals and dedicated recreationalists, the Striker™ 320 probe is a professional-length, reliable probe with the strength and stiffness for tackling deep snow packs and aiding search-and-rescue operations.
+Designed for guides, professionals and dedicated recreationists, the Striker™ 320 probe is a professional-length, reliable probe with the strength and stiffness for tackling deep snow packs and aiding search-and-rescue operations.

 The shorter Striker™ 240 probe offers skiers, snowboarders and snowshoers reliable probing accuracy in the backcountry with its ultra-stiff, deflection-reducing lower sections and its exceptionally light and packable design.
 It’s ideal for average snow packs.